U.S. Dollar Index (DX) Futures Technical Analysis – Strengthens Over 90.700, Weakens Under 90.470

 Daily Swing Chart Technical Analysis

 The main trend is up according to the daily swing chart.
-A trade through 90.625 will signal a resumption of the uptrend.
-A trade through 89.795 will change the main trend to down.
+A trade through 90.640 will reaffirm the uptrend.
+A move through 89.795 will change the main trend to down.

+The minor trend is also up.
+A trade through 90.310 will change the minor trend to down.
+This will also shift momentum to the downside.

 Daily Swing Chart Technical Forecast